Kaley Cuoco Goes Makeup-Free In Sweet Selfie With Husband And Beloved Dog Blueberry

-Kaley Cuoco’s most recent Instagram share is melting hearts.
+Kaley Cuoco’s most recent Instagram post is melting hearts.

-As those who follow the Big Bang Theory star on social media know, Kaley is a huge animal lover and she is the proud owner of a number of pets ranging from dogs to horses.
+As those who follow the Big Bang Theory star on social media know, Kaley is a huge animal lover and is the proud owner of a number of pets ranging from dogs to horses.
 The actress also loves to help out with animal adoptions whenever she can.
-In the most recent photo that was shared with fans, the blond beauty snaps a selfie with two of the most important things in her life — her husband and dog, Blueberry.
+In Kayley’s most recent photo that she shared with fans, the blond beauty snapped a selfie with two of the most important things in her life — her husband and dog, Blueberry.

 The photo appears to have been taken in the backseat of a car.
 It looks like Kaley is the mastermind behind the shot as she extends her arm in front of her and snaps a photo.
 Kaley appears to be makeup-free in the post, wearing her long, blond locks up in a high ponytail.
 She holds a cup of coffee in one hand and rocks a black zip-up sweater as she leans over and kisses her pooch.

-On the other side of her is her husband, Karl Cook, who looks right into the camera and gives a slight smile.
-While clad in a white button-up shirt, Cook dons a little bit of scruff on his face.
-In the middle of two sits one of there beloved dogs who is wearing a pink harness and a funny look on her face.
-Since the post went live on her account, it’s earned the actress a ton of attention with over 72,000 likes in addition to 300-plus comments.
+On the other side of her is her husband, Karl Cook, who is looking right into the camera and giving a small smile.
+While clad in a white button-up shirt, Cook is sporting a light, blond beard and a little bit of scruff on his face.
+In the middle of the two sits one of their beloved dogs, who is wearing a pink harness and has a silly look on her face.
+Since the post went live on Kayley’s Instagram account, it’s earned the actress a ton of attention, boasting more than 72,000 likes and 300-plus comments.

-Some followers commented on the post to let Kaley know that they love her while countless others made comments about her sweet little dog.
-A few other fans had no words for the shot and commented with emoji instead.
+Some followers commented on the post to let Kaley know they love her, with countless others making comments about her sweet little dog.
+A few fans had no words for the shot, choosing to comment with emoji instead.

-“Omg what a face!,” one fan gushed.
+“Omg what a face!” one fan gushed.

 “That is the best pic ever!!
-‘Mohommmmmmmm stop it!,'” one more chimed in.
+‘Mohommmmmmmm stop it!'” another user commented.

-“I love Blue but I’m missing seeing Norman, Shirley and Ruby!,” another fan wrote with a red heart emoji.
+“I love Blue but I’m missing seeing Norman, Shirley and Ruby!” a fan wrote along with a red heart emoji.

 View this post on Instagram